dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 SSL is supported by virtually all IRC networks and requires only trivial configuration in most clients.

-Finally, make sure your client validates the server's certificate or much of the benefits of using SSL are lost.
+Be sure your client validates the server's certificate properly (strict SSL) or your connection is trivially vulnerable to MITM attacks.
-See your client's documentation for more on how to do this.

 Why SASL in addition to SSL
 ---------------------------

-Common implementations make SASL beneficial as it enables the services to recognize you before you even are active on the network, which can be useful when making use of services like vhost or automatically joining channels only open to invited accounts.
+Common implementations give SASL users one benefit not generally available to other users: with SASL, network services recognize you before you even are active on the network, which can be useful when making use of services like vhost or automatically joining channels only open to invited accounts.

-As an aside, as far as I can tell client-side certificates (like those used with CertFP_ identification) could be used to provide similar benefits but this doesn't seem to be done on any network I use.
-I don't believe CertFP would work over Tor, so perhaps the implementation focuses on what works for all users.
+As an aside, as far as I can tell client-side certificates (like those used with CertFP_ identification) could be used to provide similar benefits but this doesn't seem to be done on any network I'm familiar with.

-Additionally,
+One possible explanation is that since CertFP doesn't work with Tor (I believe), implementation was added for SASL which is available for all users.

+Other reasons include additional layers of security in terms of protecting the account password, and policies such as
-`freenode requires SASL when connecting over Tor`_.
+`freenode's requirement of SASL when connecting over Tor`_.

 Configuring Irssi to use ECDSA-NIST256p-CHALLENGE
 =================================================